ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 19.10/18.09.12-LTS

+* Shortened the version announcement message for Studio when it starts.
+* Version information for Creator will be announced when it starts.
+* 19.10: custom command can be assigned for encoder status command from SPL Controller (E) so it can be used from everywhere.
+* Initial support for AltaCast encoder (Winamp plugin and must be recognized by Studio).
+Commands are same as SPL Encoder.

 ## Version 19.08.1